SpatialMosaic: A Multiview VLM Dataset for Partial Visibility: SpatialMosaic

 \section{SpatialMosaic}

-While existing multi-view benchmarks~\citep{zhang2025flatland,xu2025multi,yang2025thinking,fan2025vlm} provide VQA data for a variety of spatial reasoning tasks, they are typically limited to 2–3 multi-view images or sequential frames from video inputs.
-Moreover, they do not explicitly address challenges arising from partial visibility, occlusion, and varying image overlap conditions that are pervasive in real-world environments.
+While recent VLM benchmarks~\cite{zhang2025flatland,xu2025multi,yang2025thinking} provide spatial reasoning tasks over multiple images, they either rely on video inputs with sequential frames or do not explicitly address challenges arising from partial visibility, occlusion, and varying image overlap conditions that are pervasive in real-world environments.
 In practice, these are precisely the scenarios where current VLMs fail, struggling to integrate partial observations and low-overlap images into coherent spatial reasoning.
-To bridge this gap, we leverage the existing annotated scene dataset ScanNet++~\citep{scannetpp}, which provides high-quality RGB-D scans with dense 3D semantic annotations of real-world indoor scenes, making it ideal for creating challenging spatial reasoning benchmarks.
-We propose a scalable data generation framework that produces more than 3M QA pairs explicitly tailored to partial-visibility, occlusion, and low-overlap scenarios.
+Motivated by these limitations, we first leverage the existing indoor dataset, ScanNet++~\cite{scannetpp}, to construct challenging spatial reasoning benchmarks.
+To avoid restricting the pipeline to indoor layouts and to enhance robustness in outdoor layouts, we further extend our dataset to outdoor scenes, Waymo Open Dataset (WOD)~\cite{Sun_2020_CVPR}, thereby encouraging generalization beyond indoor-specific scene structures.
+We propose a scalable data generation framework that produces more than 3M QA pairs covering both categorical reasoning and numerical spatial estimation, explicitly tailored to partial-visibility, occlusion, and low-overlap scenarios.
 Unlike prior benchmarks, our dataset includes a larger number of images with substantial perspective changes rather than sequential frames, yielding QA pairs that correspond to more realistic and challenging spatial reasoning tasks commonly encountered in real-world environments.
 Our data generation pipeline consists of three main stages, as illustrated in Fig.~\ref{fig:data_generation}: (1) Data Preparation, (2) QA Generation and Relations, and (3) QA Template and Output.

 {\mathcal{V}_{\text{obj}}} {\mathcal{O}_{\text{obj}}} {\mathcal{V}_{\text{fov}}} {\mathcal{O}_{\text{fov}}}